 Physical activity and mental health

-Students will be encouraged to actively participate in interactive discussions and learning activities.
-Students will be set tasks to guide their reading and engagement with the material.
-Assignments will further facilitate consideration of the lecture material and how it relates to additional research papers and application.
+Students will be encouraged to actively participate in interactive lectures and activities.
+Students will be set pre-class tasks to guide their reading and engagement with the material.

 Entry Requirements (not applicable to Visiting Students)